 Verity Touch Writer presents the voter with this screen before prompting the voter to enter their Access Code.

 The language selected applies to both the device instructions and the ballot.
-If the voter changes his/her mind, the language settings can still be changed at any time in the process by accessing the language menu.
+If the voter changes their mind, the language settings can still be changed at any time in the process by accessing the language menu.

 2. Voter enters their Access Code, and then selects Accept.